Model composition¶

 # Initialize pipelines for each model

-self.pipeline_b = pipeline('task_b', model=self.model_b_ref.path)
+self.pipeline_b = pipeline(task="sentiment-analysis", model=self.model_b_path)

 @bentoml.api